aws/rolesanywhere-credential-helper/README.md

 Signs a string from standard input.
 Useful for validating your on-disk private key and digest.
 The path to the private key must be provided with the `--private-key` parameter.
 Other parameters that can be used are `--digest`, which must be one of `SHA256 (*default*) | SHA384 | SHA512`, and `--format`, which must be one of `text (*default*) | json | bin`.

+### credential-process

+Vends temporary credentials by sending a `CreateSession` request to the Roles Anywhere service.
+The request is signed by the private key whose path must be provided with the `--private-key` parameter.
+Other required parameters include `--certificate` (the path to the end-entity certificate), `--role-arn` (the ARN of the role to obtain temporary credentials for), `--profile-arn` (the ARN of the profile that provides a mapping for the specified role), and `--trust-anchor-arn` (the ARN of the trust anchor used to authenticate).
+Optional parameters that can be used are `--debug` (to provide debugging output about the request sent), `--no-verify-ssl` (to skip verification of the SSL certificate on the endpoint called), `--intermediates` (the path to intermediate certificates), `--with-proxy` (to make the binary proxy aware), `--endpoint` (the endpoint to call), `--region` (the region to scope the request to), and `--session-duration` (the duration of the vended session).

+### update

+Updates temporary credentials in the [credential file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).
+Parameters for this command include those for the `credential-process` command, as well as `--profile`, which specifies the named profile for which credentials should be updated (if the profile doesn't already exist, it will be created), and `--once`, which specifies that credentials should be updated only once.
+Both arguments are optional.
+If `--profile` isn't specified, the default profile will have its credentials updated, and if `--once` isn't specified, credentials will be continuously updated.
+In this case, credentials will be updated through a call to `CreateSession` five minutes before the previous set of credentials are set to expire.

+### serve

+Vends temporary credentials through an endpoint running on localhost.
+Parameters for this command include those for the `credential-process` command, as well as an optional `--port`, to specify the port on which the local endpoint will be exposed.
+By default, the port will be `9911`.
+Once again, credentials will be updated through a call to `CreateSession` five minutes before the previous set of credentials are set to expire.

 ### Scripts

 The project also comes with two bash scripts at its root, called `generate-certs.sh` and `generate-credential-process-data.sh`.
 Note that these scripts currently only work on Unix-based systems and require `openssl` to be installed.